wjdavis90/Omics_lab_server/tutorials/2021_Bio_Info_Bootcamp/Unix_in_a_nutshell/create_manipulate_files.md

  1 male
  1 Sex
 ```
 Well, that is interesting.
 There are two different coding systems being used!
 That is not ideal.
 We want the same coding system to be used for all the observations.
 We can make that happen using unix commands!

-ok so at this point, I need to actually do this so I know what the output will be but I dont have access to the server and I am too lazy to go upstairs to make that happen.
-So, I'm going to outline what I want to do next.

 The simplest way to do this would be to use `tr`, which means "translate".
 It turns a character or set of characters into a different set.
 It is entirely approriate to use here, like so.
 ```bash
 cat example_data.txt | tr "male" "M" | tr "female" "F" > tidy_data.txt
 ```